-5.1 Phosphate
+5.1.
+Phosphate

 The phosphate deposits that occur in the lowermost six metres of the Clare Shale Formation constitute one of the most important sedimentary phosphate deposits in Ireland.
-The phosphate occurs as lenses or discontinuous layers of phosphorite at five discrete horizons, and comprise granules of fluorapatite and cellophane in a calcite-silica-pyrite-carbonaceous matrix.
+The phosphate occurs as lenses or discontinuous layers of phosphorite at five discrete horizons, and comprise granules of fluorapatite and cellophane in a calcitesilica-pyrite-carbonaceous matrix.
+The deposits at Doolin (Fig. 38) and Noughaval were worked during the 1940s for chemical fertiliser and produced 75,000 t, and 30,000 t, of phosphate, respectively; total reserves are estimated at 3 million tonnes.

-Phosphate deposits were discovered in Doolin (Fig. 38) and at Noughaval, near Kilfenora in 1924.
-Phosphates were largely used as chemical fertilizer in Ireland.
 These deposits, and their shale host rocks, have an average uranium content of ~ 150 ppm (with an estimated total mass of 450 tonnes of uranium) and therefore represent a notable radon source.